General Data Protection Regulation ("GDPR")

 Maynard Court Surgery Privacy Notice

-SAR form - subject to access medical records form
+Subject to access medical information form

-Patient Consent Form - to release medical information to a third party
+Patient consent form to release medical information

 Information Governance Policy

 Accountable Named GP for all Patients of Maynard Court and Nazeing Valley Surgery

 In line with our contractual requirements for all GPs in the NHS.
 All of our patients are allocated a named and accountable GP.
 Patients can still see any GP at our surgery they wish to.
 Sometimes this is subject to availability.
 If you would like to know who your named GP is then please contact reception.